Salt Lake Criminal Attorney Serving All of Utah - A Proven Record of Results

 If the warrant was issued for an alleged violation of probation, your situation will be somewhat more complicated.
 You will have to first address the outstanding warrant.
 But even if the warrant is recalled, you will still be left with an Order to Show Cause for the probation violation.
 Although it is usually not in your best interest to address all of the allegations on an order to show cause the first time you come to court on it, your situation can sometimes be helped if you have documentation of what you have done to comply with your probation conditions.
 (Note: If any of the allegations in an order to show cause involve new criminal charges or relate to the investigation of new criminal activity, it is critical that you speak to a defense attorney before you make any statements regarding those allegations.
 Any statements you make can be used against you both on the order to show cause and on the new case if charges are filed.)

-Based in Salt Lake City, criminal defense attorney Stephen Howard offers legal services to clients throughout Utah, and has handled thousands of cases during his career.
+Based in Salt Lake City, criminal defense attorney Stephen Howard offers legal services to clients throughout Utah, and has handled thousands of serious felony and misdemeanor cases during his career.
 If you believe that you may have an outstanding warrant for your arrest, contact us now.